Asymptotic Grothendieck groups and c.b.l.f. positive dg-algebras: Introduction

 \subsection{Acknowledgments}

-The author would like to thank Pedro Vaz for providing comments and suggestions on a draft of the document.
-G.N. is a Research Fellow of the Fonds de la Recherche Scientifique - FNRS, under Grant no.~1.A310.16.
+The author is grateful to the Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
+The author was a Research Fellow of the Fonds de la Recherche Scientifique - FNRS, under Grant no.~1.A310.16 while working on this project.